-Diane Dimond: Guns Plus Kids Equals Potential Tragedy
+Diane Dimond: Guns plus kids equals potential tragedy

 Summertime is upon us, the season when out-of-school kids are frequently left alone in the house.
 Here's a question for all parents and grandparents out there: Do you have guns in your home?
-According to a new report from the Children's National Health System , 20,000 American children - yes, 20,000 - will be rushed to the emergency room this year with a gunshot wound.
+According to a new report from the Children's National Hospital, 20,000 American children - yes, 20,000 - will be rushed to the emergency room this year with a gunshot wound.

 Add your comments below